adityazisserman/Tamlish/README.md

 firebase projects:create
 ```

-> Decide on a project id (globally unique across all Firebase projects, so your desired id may be taken)
+> Decide on a project id (globally unique across all Firebase projects, so your desired project id may be taken)

 To connect the code to the project: